MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 ---
 title: "Lines and Stroke Caps"
-description: "Learn how to use SkiaSharp to draw lines with different stroke caps" ms.prod: xamarin ms.assetid: 1F854DDD-5D1B-4DE4-BD2D-584439429FDB ms.technology: xamarin-forms
+description: "This article explains how to use SkiaSharp to draw lines with different stroke caps in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: 1F854DDD-5D1B-4DE4-BD2D-584439429FDB ms.technology: xamarin-forms